A no frills fingerboard with the bare-none essentials for climbing training.

 From the makers of the Tension Board comes a portable hangboard (or more like hangcylinder) with a unique design.
 This rounded contraption hosts a pair of both flat and tapered 8mm, 10mm, 15mm and 20mm edge.
 An additional pair of small crimps can also be found at the top.
 These are perfect for warming up before an extra crimpy climb.
 Of course, it may also be used as a pull up bar when hung.

 The best part about the Flash Board is the hanging design.
 Having the cord pierce through on either side means four strands reach up to the point it is hung from.
 This results in great stability and no tipping forward when weighted.
 It also allows for the board to flipped around easily in order to access all of the edges.

 The Flash Board retails for $85 USD plus shipping.
 If the lack of pockets isn’t a deal breaker for you, we think that’s a great price for this smart board.
-It would make for a great travel companion.
+It would make for a great travel fingerboard.
 We think advanced climbers will appreciate the Flash Board the most with it’s extra challenging small edges.

 BUDGET PORTABLE HANGBOARD

 The Ash fingerboard is the latest addition to my portable hangboard collection.
 If you looking for a portable fingerboard that has a large range of holds and edges for a varied workout, you are going to be disappointed.